Tanaguru/cf7-honeypot-tanaguru/README.md

 ## Introduction

-This repository is the Tanaguru team's version of the WordPress Plugin [Honeypot for Contact Form 7](https://wordpress.org/plugins/contact-form-7-honeypot/) by DaoByDesign and modified by Tanaguru's team.
+This repository is the Tanaguru team's version of the WordPress Plugin [Honeypot for Contact Form 7](https://wordpress.org/plugins/contact-form-7-honeypot/) by Nocean and modified by Tanaguru's team.

 ## Why this plugin?